M0nkeyPr0grammer/Landscapes-Reimagined-Genesis/Update_Notes_5-3-2024.md

 ## Main Issues Fixed
 - Too Many Structures in the world, taking from the Exploration aspect of Landscapes Reimagined
+- Fixed an Enchant to break Void Blocks faster
+- Added New Magnetite items to help with Grindy Mesures
+- Fixed Zinc Sheets

 ### Note: If you encounter any issues, please request support on our [Discord](https://discord.gg/quenZthXgy).
 Enjoy the update!